Bored Panda works better on our iPhone app

 Image credits: 0x1337D00D

-Too many employees are being pushed to and even past their breaking point
+Too many employees are being pushed to—and even past—their breaking points

-David Sluss, who is an associate professor of organizational behavior at Georgia Tech’s Scheller College of Business, says that organizations need to redefine the meaning of speed.
+When it comes to speed in particular, David Sluss, an associate professor of organizational behavior at Georgia Tech’s Scheller College of Business, believes that organizations need to redefine what that actually means to them.

 ADVERTISEMENT

-Sluss asked about their immediate supervisor’s leadership behaviors and level of patience and had them self-report their own levels of creativity, productivity, and collaboration.
-The responses revealed that patience had a powerful effect: when leaders demonstrated it (meaning their employees’ ratings put them in the highest quartile), people’s creativity and collaboration increased by an average of 16% and their productivity by 13%.
+Sluss asked about their immediate supervisor’s leadership behaviors and their level of patience, asking them to self-report their own levels of creativity, productivity, and collaboration.
+The responses revealed that patience had a powerful effect: when leaders demonstrated it (meaning their employees’ ratings put them in the highest quartile), employee creativity and collaboration increased by an average of 16%—and their productivity by 13%.

 Sometimes, asking to slow down will get you more, and hopefully, the lady from our story will eventually understand this.

-As the story went viral, it received a lot of colorful reactions
+As the story went viral, it received many colorful reactions

 ADVERTISEMENT